goschtl/zope/zope3book/trunk/source/skinning.rst

 * Views registered for default layer by default zope.publisher.interfaces.browser.IDefaultBrowserLayer

-* Default layer contains a lot of things we do not need (security concerns)
+* Default layer contains a lot of things you do not need (security concerns)

 * Since pretty much everything in zope.app is registered into the